Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JURASSIC JADE (JAPAN)

-One of the originators of Japanese thrash metal, who remained one of the greatest acts to ever come out of this country (maybe only second to Ritual Carnage).
+One of the originators of Japanese thrash metal, who remained one of the greatest acts to ever come out of this country (maybe only second to Ritual Carnage and Doom).
 The band's works of the 80's are some of the finest hours of the whole scene- great energetic, often quite aggressive thrash, crossing for the most part the Bay-Area style with Slayer, boasting very tight and sharp guitar work.
-In 1991, when most bands were looking for ways to adjust their music to the modern tastes, these guys nailed down another fine slab of intense classic thrash where, along with the shorter, aggressive numbers, there were some longer ones, with some impressive genuine technical moments, suggesting at the band's bigger potential to be realised very soon.
-Alas, the fans had to wait for 6 long years, in order to hear some new Jurassic Jade material.
-It was worth the wait, because "After Killing Man" sounds exactly like the previous one promised: effective technical thrash, with slight modern "decorations", still "armed" with several headbanging explosions, but fairly more elaborate.
+In 1991, when most bands were looking for ways to adjust their music to the modern tastes, these guys nailed down another fine slab of intense classic thrash where along with the shorter, aggressive numbers, there were some longer ones with impressive genuine technical moments, suggesting at the band's bigger potential to be realised very soon.
+Alas, the fans had to wait for six long years in order to hear some new Jurassic Jade material.
+It was worth the wait cause "After Killing Man" sounds exactly like the previous one promised: effective technical thrash with slight modern "decorations", still "armed" with several headbanging explosions, but fairly more elaborate.

 "Hemiflegia" is a great reminder of the band's abilities and the fact that they are far from having said their final word yet.
-"Monster Sacre Faradized" is the prototypical twisted technical number, with all the eclectic avantgarde decisions and sharp intense riffage.
-"Track 2 (Japanese Title)" starts in a brutal, unbridled manner, but later on the steel technical guitars take over, along with the haunting atmospheric passages; the aggressive moments come up again, to make room for more technical performance.
-"Track 3 (Japanese Title)" is a more quiet, slower technical/progressive composition, but "Track 4 (Japanese Title)" speeds up again, although at some stage it gets quite chaotic and technical, too.
+"Monster Sacre Faradized" is the prototypical twisted technical number with all the eclectic avantgarde decisions and sharp intense riffage.
+"Track 2 (Japanese Title)" starts in a brutal, unbridled manner, but later on the steel technical guitars take over along with the haunting atmospheric passages; the aggressive moments come up again to make room for more technical performance.
+"Track 3 (Japanese Title)" is a more quiet, slower technical/progressive composition, but "Track 4 (Japanese Title)" speeds up again although at some stage it gets quite chaotic and technical, too.
 "Track 5 (Japanese Title)" is progressive/technical thrash at its most wonderful abstract form, a nice reminder of mid 90's Voivod and the Canadians Obliveon.
-"Hemiplegia" returns to the more classic pattern, and rages on in the best 80's spirit, offering, of course, a slight technical twist.
-Unfortunately, this was not a rehearsal for an upcoming full-length release, but just a short exercise for the band in order to not forget to play.
+"Hemiplegia" returns to the more classic pattern and rages on in the best 80's spirit, offering, of course, a slight technical twist.
+Unfortunately, this wasn't a rehearsal for an upcoming full-length release, but just a short exercise for the band in order to not forget to play.

 Live At Explosion!
 Ep, 1985